 The material that’s covered by the MCQs will vary according to each section of the exam.
 Here’s what you can expect to find on each section of the exam:

 AUD: This section of the exam focuses on auditing.
-Some of the topics you’ll be tested on include:
+Some of the topics you’ll the AICPA tests on include: